IndraGunawan/laravel-env-handler/README.md

 # Managing your Laravel 5 environment (.env)

-This tool allows you to manage your ignored environment configuration when running a composer install / update or even manually call the command.
+This package allows you to manage your ignored environment configuration when you are running a composer install / update or even manually call the command.
 It works when storing the .env.example file under the application root.
 Other keys are copied without change.

 ## Installation